SaraYusFer/MMB/README.md

 ### Version 1

-The first version used the following equations
+The first version used the following equations:

 $$
 \frac{\partial \phi}{\partial t} =
 -M \left(